Wild Rice & Butternut Casserole with Cranberries and Pecans

 A nutty, earthy rice and roasted butternut casserole sweetened only with cranberries and finished with notes of smoke, Wild Rice & Butternut Casserole with Cranberries and Pecans is as great a side dish or main meal as any during fall or the holidays.

-Looking for a special dish to compliment your Thanksgiving turkey?
+Looking for a special dish to compliment your Thanksgiving or holiday turkey?
 This delicious casserole has wonderful fall sweet and savory notes.
-A lovely medley of wild and brown rice pilaf, this harvest casserole is brimming with festive colors and reminiscable fall flavors.
+A lovely medley of wild and brown rice pilaf, this harvest casserole is brimming with festive colors and fall flavors.

 This cozy butternut squash wild rice casserole is the perfect blend of seasonal flavors you won’t know you are craving until you taste it.